Nebraska has four

 Nebraska Veterans' Aid Fund

-veterans, their spouses, and dependents when an unforeseen emergency occurs disrupting their normal method of living and when
+spouses, and dependents when an unforeseen emergency occurs disrupting their normal method of living and when other resources

-other resources are not immediately available.
-For NVA purposes, veteran means any person who Served on active duty in the
+are not immediately available.
+For NVA purposes, veteran means any person who Served on active duty in the armed forces of

-was discharged or otherwise separated with a characterization of honorable or general (under honorable conditions) from
+or otherwise separated with a characterization of honorable or general (under honorable conditions) from such service; or

 died while in service or as a direct result of such service; or

-the military forces of any government allied with the United States during any period identified in section 80-401.01 and
+with the military forces of any government allied with the United States during any period identified in section 80-401.01

-was discharged or otherwise separated with a characterization of honorable or general (under honorable conditions) from such
+and was discharged or otherwise separated with a characterization of honorable or general (under honorable conditions) from

 All income from the Fund is used for aid and not for administrative